-The universal approximation theorem [8] tells us that even a shallow neural network is able to solve the insideness problem.
+The universal approximation theorem [32] tells us that even a shallow neural network is able to solve the insideness problem.
 Yet, it could be that the amount of units is too large to be implementable in practice.
-In this Section, we introduce two DNN architectures that are able to solve the insideness problem at perfection and they are easily implementable in practice.
-One architecture is feed-forward with dilated convolutions [44, 7] and the other is recurrent, a ConvLSTM [43].
+We show that two commonly used DNN architectures for segmentation are able to perfectly solve the insideness problem, and they are easily implementable in practice.
+One architecture is feed-forward with dilated convolutions [7, 10] and the other is recurrent, based on ConvLSTMs [8, 22, 33, 34].